Les Arts en Balade ////

 More precisely of the one who crossed on a wire, the space between the two Twin Towers of Manhattan.

-The exhibition was installed Monday evening (our photo): it consists of twenty-two photos, paintings,
+The exhibition was installed Monday evening (our photo): it shows twenty-two photos, paintings,

 engravings and other objects, all having been created around the thread.

 A breadcrumb between creativity and fantasy, difference and originality,

 Article signed by Jacques TESTUD for the french newspaper La Montagne, Puy-de-Dôme , April 16, 2014.

 LITERARY AND ARTISTIC CREATIVITY HONORED!